Renunciation

 Simply put, concentration is letting go of all formations and abiding in memory so that clear knowing can arise.

-The need to develop Right View and Right Intention before starting the Gradual Training
+The Gradual Training Starts with Right View and Right Intention

 Although one can start some practices of the Gradual Training for example by practicing Sila (ethical conduct) and Guarding the Sense Doors, the primary focus should be on developing Right View and Right Intention.
 This involves gaining a deep understanding of the Four Noble Truths and recognizing the unsatisfactory, impermanent, and not-self nature of sense desires and attachment to the Five Aggregates.